FerretDB/FerretDB/.github/PROCESS.md

 Estimation mistakes should be an exception, not a norm.
 Try to estimate on the planning as best as you can.

+## Daily progress

+We want our work to be visible and transparent.
+This way we can help each other and make sure that we are on the right track.
+To uphold these principles, we agree to demonstrate our progress daily through various means such as pull requests, code reviews, created issues, or any other relevant method.

 ## Pull requests

 For FerretDB Inc. engineers and long-term contributors,